Guy de Bourgogne

 Cardinal Guy was appointed Apostolic Legate in Denmark, Sweden, Bremen, Magdeburg, Gniezno, and Salzburg on 8 June 1265.
 In 1266 he held a synod at Bremen with Archbishop Hildebold. proceed to a synod in Magdeburg.
 He then arrived in Denmark, still in 1266, where his task was to compose the differences between King Erik V, the Queen Mother Margaret Sambiria, Archbishop Jakob Erlandsen of Lund who had been exiled to Germany, and the nobility, instigated by Duke Valdemar of Jutland.
 Pope Urban IV had sided with the bishops against the King.
 Cardinal Guy summoned the king to a meeting, but, justifiably pleading the lack of security, the King refused to attend, and appealed directly to the Pope.
 Cardinal Guy then travelled to Lübeck, where he met with the Archbishop and several other exiled bishops.
 Obtaining no satisfaction from the Legate, Archbishop Erlandsen travelled to Viterbo to deal directly with the new Pope, Clement IV; he never returned to Denmark.
 Cardinal Guy then visited Sweden, where he granted an indulgence to the Cistercian abbey church of Nydala.
-He celebrated a synod at Vienna on 10 May 1267, attended by six bishops and many other prelates, in which, among other things, he attempted once again to demand clerical celibacy and the separation of clerics from their wives and concubines.
-He visited Kraków beginning on 28 June 1267.
-He celebrated another synod at Bratislava in Hungary, attended by eight bishops, in the same year.
-He preached the Holy Land Crusade.
-He was recalled by Pope Clement IV in a letter of 8 May 1267. and again in late October, 1267.
-Pope Clement wrote to him on October 26/27, 1267, that he was sending a legate to replace him, though travel was being blocked by Conradin; as soon as the legate arrives, he is to return to Viterbo.
-Salvador Miranda states that "he celebrated a synod in Breslau on February 2, 1268."
-A subscription of Cardinal Guy, however, indicates that he was back in Viterbo on 28 February 1268.
-The correct date for the synod is probably in 1267, not 1268, especially considering Pope Clement's repeated letters of May and October, 1267.